polymorvic/cv-sport-geometry/README.md

 ## Executing Run

-Once the testing phase is complete, you can run the algorithm on your own images to evaluate real-case performance or visualize detections on new data.
+You can run the algorithm on your own images to evaluate real-case performance or visualize detections on new data.

 #### Input setup